Hodapp87/prosha/README.md

   it's widely used.
 Possibly rename too.
 - `dcel.rs` needs a helper method for subdivision.
 - Redo `examples::parametric_mesh` along the following lines:
-  - Make a crappy mesh (as a DCEL) like my 'early' method.
+  - DONE: Make a crappy mesh (as a DCEL) like my 'early' method.
   - Use my method from around 2020-05-21, and my pile of loose notes, to subdivide - with the help of DCEL.
 - Document `parametric_mesh` better.
 It is pretty hairy and could also benefit from some modularity.
 - parametric_mesh: My err/max_err code seems to sometimes give very high dt values, e.g. if I use just a translation as my transform
+- parametric_mesh: Fix ending behavior.
 - Get identical or near-identical meshes to `ramhorn_branch` from Python.
 (Should just be a matter of tweaking parameters.)
 - Look at performance.